Video: How to Make Serious Money as a Property Sourcer

 Some of the deals we managed to rescue by finding new buyers, but others just couldn’t complete and the vendors went back on the market with estate agents.

 This was a steep learning curve, for me.
 I learned it’s no good just having one part of the equation looked after.
 You need to have both sides covered, and a Plan B for both too, in-case your main plan doesn’t work.

 Top 3 things I Would Do Differently

-- Don’t rely just on brokers – They provide a good option if you’re looking to do lots of deals, but by having your own list of investors or being involved with a network of investors, you will have better options and have less deals falling down.
+- Don’t rely just on brokers – They provide a good option if you’re looking to do lots of deals, but by having your own list of investors or being involved with a network of investors, you will have better options and have fewer deals falling down.
 This gives you the best of both worlds.

 - Work with investors who can move quickly – cash investors are great as they are in a position to complete and are not reliant on mortgages.
 Remember for the vendor they just want to know the property will be sold and quickly...
 You must deliver on this.